WCSCourses/Helminths_2021/manuals/module_3_WBP2/module_3_WBP2.md

 #### API exercises

 Adapt the commands that you used above to retrieve the following information from the WormBase ParaSite API.
-For questions 2 and 3, you’ll need to use different endpoints.
+Note that you’ll need to use different endpoints: browse the site to see which ones to use.

 1. List the _Meloidogyne sp._ assemblies by size, smallest to largest.